SteamLoach/culverin_sass/README.md

   display: flex;
 }
 ```
 `.row` prevents wrapping by default.
-This can be overidden with the `.can-wrap` class, and further tailored with the use of breakpoint concious `until` and `from` modifiers:
+This can be overidden with the `.can-wrap` class, and further tailored with the use of breakpoint concious `-until` and `-from` modifiers:

 ```html
 <!-- forces wrapping after the laptop breakpoint -->